 Top Three Options for the Postal list you just received.

-Have you ever rented a postal list and then held onto it for awhile because you were too busy to do anything with it?
+Top Three Options for the Postal list.
+Have you ever rented a postal list and then held onto it for a while because you were too busy to do anything with it?
 Or have you ever wasted a rented mailing list because you didn’t know exactly what to do with it?
-In this article I’ll give you the top three things you can do with your mailing list right away before it goes stale.
+This article will give you the top three things you can do with your mailing list right away before it goes stale.

 Ideally, have your marketing piece ready before you rent your mailing list.
 Your list broker can help you with this if you need any assistance.
-If you’re renting a direct mailing list, then have your sales letter ready and as soon as you get the list, prepare the mailing labels so you can send it out as soon as possible.
+If you’re renting a direct mailing list, then have your sales letter ready and as soon as you get the list, prepare the mailing labels to send it out as soon as possible.

 Your list broker might even be able to prepare the mailing labels for you.
-Alternatively, if you are using a mailing service, just email the mailing list over to them and they’ll get your mailing done for you.
+Alternatively, if you are using a mailing service, just email the mailing list to them, and they’ll get your mailing done for you.

 Mailing List Tip #2